-Other investment income, primarily derived from private equity and private real estate partnership investments, increased by \$1,193,000 or 2.4%, mainly due to several large distributions received from private real estate partnership investments currently in the process of winding down.
+Other investment income, primarily derived from private equity and private real estate partnership investments, slightly increased by 0.3%, or \$134,000 as private equity activity increased alongside the strong public equity markets during the fiscal year.

 LACERS earns additional investment income by lending its securities to borrowers through its custodian bank.
-To earn income for LACERS, the custodian bank invests cash collateral pledged by borrowers on behalf of LACERS in short term fixed income securities.
+To earn income for LACERS, the custodian bank invests cash collateral pledged by borrowers on behalf of LACERS in short-term fixed income securities.
 LACERS also generates income from fees paid by borrowers that pledge non-cash collateral.
-In the current fiscal year, LACERS securities lending income (net of expense) increased by \$131,000 or 2.1%, from a year ago due to higher lending spreads and reinvestment spreads.

-Total investment management fees, expenses, and investment related administrative expenses increased by \$3,608,000 or 4.3% from the prior year.
-This increase corresponded with the increase in the fair value of LACERS investments over the fiscal year.
+In the current fiscal year, securities lending income (net of expense) decreased by 43.5%, or \$2,744,000 from a year ago.
+As a risk reduction measure, LACERS implemented stricter collateral guidelines at the onset of the pandemic.
+These guidelines limit cash collateral investments to higher quality, lower yielding securities and have led to a decrease in overall lending volume and income.
+Total investment management fees, expenses, and investment related administrative expenses increased by 18.2%, or \$15,950,000, from the prior year.
+This increase corresponded with the significant increase in the fair value of LACERS' investments over the fiscal year.